Career : 1918 - 1919

 Medal For "Austus" Inventor; New York, Tuesday AAP.Mr.
 Ern Cowley of Ivanhoe, a former Carlton footballer and interstate baseballer, has been awarded the Helms Athletic Foundation medal for a noteworthy contribution to sports through the invention of "Austus" football, combining features of both Australian and American football.

-The American Marine, Private William Jost, leading Austus player in the Pacific theatre, was also awarded a medal.
+The American Marine, Captain William Jost, leading Austus player in the Pacific theatre, was also awarded a medal.
 He excelled at throwing the ball, his best distance being 76 yards, 1 foot, 6 inches.

 (The Argus - July 12, 1944, p.11.)